jyj5558/theta/README.md

 # Theta project

-These scripts are developed for investigating genomic diversity and effective population size (θ = 4Neμ) in wildlife.
+These scripts are developed for investigating genomic diversity and effective population size (θ = 4Neμ) in wildlife populations.

 Jan 2021

-The series of scripts will auto-create the following directory structure:
+First, run the setup.sh script in the ./theta folder to auto-create the following directory structure:
 ```
 theta
   >species_x
       >species_x_ref